 1. As early as 2005 there was a study published by Researchers at Department of Geriatric Medicine in Utrecht, The Netherlands showing the exercises emphasizing functional tasks (tasks related to daily activities) proved more effective than traditional resistance training (weight lifting by hand or machine or by bands) even though many of the participants preferred the resistance training.

 2. Another study published February 2009, the Archives Physical Med Rehabilitation journal published a study by Researchers at the Department of Physical Therapy and Rehabilitation Science at UCLA.

 Researchers worked with a group of 21 women ages 65 - 80 who had thoracic kyphosis (dowagers humps) of 50 degrees or greater.
 Many of us would call this severe back hump since the women would be almost bent in half.
 The women performed groups exercises twice a week for 12 weeks.
 The exercises included those that made for spinal extensor strengthening, flexibility exercises, and integrated spinal proprioception training.
 After this period of group exercise, the women continued to exercise on their own for the next year.

 After 1 year the researchers re-examined the women and found that even those who were most bent (hyperkyphotic) maintained their gains in the year after the group exercises.
 The researchers believed that having the class experience in which there were several forms of exercise really helped.

-And be sure to ask how much experience they have had working with people who have this condition.
+NOTE: If you live outside the USA, try a web search to find the professional physical therapy association in your country.)
+Be sure to ask any therapist how much experience they have had working with people who have Kyphosis.
 There is a time and place to be 'choosy' and this is one of them.